The A-List at home workout your body will love

 “Those endorphins will change your whole day and you’ll be less likely to turn to comfort food to cope or make you feel better after a stressful day.”

 A simple method to find motivation for exercise

 If you need an extra push to exercise, Kathy has a simple method to get moving: “If you need tips to get motivated then the best thing is to wear one of those wrist counters that counts your steps every day,” she advises.

 “I wear one myself and I have really noticed that it adds a level of accountability to my fitness.
-If I haven’t done my steps for the day I’ll park on the furthest side of the car park and walk that extra bit, or if I’ve gone out for dinner with friends and I’m in a city I will try and walk home rather than take a cab.
+If I haven’t done my steps for the day I’ll park on the furthest side of the car park and walk that extra bit, or if I will try to walk to the store rather than drive.